The national park spans over four provinces : West Sumatra, Jambi, Bengkulu and South Sumatra.

 Renah Kemumu is a remote village located about 20km south of Lempur.
 As of 2018, the track between the two villages is only ridable by modified motorbikes (with chains attached to the tires for adherence).
 You pass near 2 lakes and normally large portions of forest before reaching the village.

 I left Lempur and was dropped at the end of the asphalt road a little bit after Lingkat lake around 7:30AM.
 I reached Renah Kemumu at 2:10PM.
-I slept at the chief of the village house (left 100’000Rp for food and hospitality).
+I slept at the village head’s house (left 100’000Rp for food and hospitality).

 Unfortunately widespread logging has occured on the track.
 Farmers are clearing the sides of the road to make way for crops.
 Villagers from Renah Kemumu are hopeful that the development of a geothermal project will speed up the creation of road suitable for cars to Lempur.
 As of today, they need to drive 6h to reach Bangko.
 A road to Lempur would put them only 2 hours away from Sungai Penuh, its transports, administration and hospital.

 The first day was very poor in wildlife sightings (only a couple of yellow mitred leafmonkeys not far from Renah Kemumu).
-Besides, from roughly KM12 to KM20, I met farmers along the way.
+Besides, I’ve met farmers along the way until KM12.
 Some bringing cinnamon harvest on buffalo-pulled sleighs, others bringing back a few birds they shot (including a beautiful black-browed barbet) to eat.

 In Renah Kemumu, I spent most of my time resting and discussing with guests in kepala desa‘s house.
 There is a very old megalith up the hill (as well as another one in the ricefields near Lempur).
 Unless you are a specialist, you probably won’t find it very interesting.